airtoall/papr-firmware/Product/README.md

 - set the terminal app to baud 57600, 8 data bits, 1 stop bit, no parity, no flow control

 In the firmware, use MySerial.h and MySerial.cpp to write to the serial port.
 If you prefer, you can use Arduino's `Serial` API directly.

+The above instructions cover writing to the serial port from PAPR firmware.
+If you want to read from the serial port, then you should also connnect TXD on the adapter to RXD on the PCB's serial port header. _WARNING_: doing this will cause the "Charger Connected" indicator to work incorrectly.
+Don't worry, this is expected.
+The indicator LED will start working properly as soon as you disconnect the serial header's RXD pin.

 ### Code notes